 What to Do If You’re Having Trouble Repaying Federal Student Loans

-If a borrower is having trouble making payments for whatever reason, they may turn to federal programs such as Deferment or Forbearance.
-Deferment is a temporarily period when repayment of principal and interest is delayed, and Forbearance is a deferment granted at the lender’s discretion in the event of economic hardship.
+If a borrower is having trouble making payments for whatever reason, they may turn to federal programs such as deferment or forbearance.
+Deferment is a temporarily period when repayment of principal and interest is delayed, and forbearance is a pause or payment reduction granted at the lender’s discretion in the event of economic hardship.
 Because of the impact on interest and potential loan forgiveness, it might be worth exploring another repayment plan before you consider deferment or forbearance.
-You can find more tips for avoiding defaulting, here.
+You can find more tips for avoiding default, here.